-- The working hours shall be the same as before the precautionary measures and according to the regulations governing, except for any new directives that may be implemented in this regard
+- Working hours shall be the same as before the precautionary measures, except if there are any new regulations in this regard.

 Hygiene and health

 - Customers should wear masks inside food or beverage serving facilities unless the person is eating or drinking in the designated place.

 - All employees in restaurants are always obligated wear masks.